USF-HII/usf-hii.github.io/pages/hii-hpc/faq.md

 2. Request the software via the USF [Help Desk](help.html) to be added to the [Modules](modules.html) environment.

-#### 5. Can I install or access a database or other stateful service on the HII-HPC Cluster?
+#### 5. Can we install or access a database or other stateful service on the HII-HPC Cluster?

 Stateful services are long-running software applications intended to persist state beyond the life of a computational pipeline submitted to the HII-HPC cluster (e.g. `mysql`, `postgresql`, etc.).